-Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study: The data source is COU-AA-301.
-All subjects included in the COU-AA-301 trial will be included in the proposed work.
-We propose to carry out similar analyses in patients from COU-AA-302 when the data become available.
+Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study:

+The data source is COU-AA-302.
+All subjects included in the COU-AA-302 trial will be included in the proposed work.